 Quality points are earned with each final course grade that a person receives.
-These are then averaged against the total number of credit hours that the student has completed.
+Using the following formula, these are then averaged against the total number of credit hours that the student has completed.
 This is done on the following formula:

 Final Course Grade Quality Points

-А 4
+Α 4

 В 3

 С 2

 D 1

 F, FIW 0

 W N/A